Can Physiotherapy Cure Slip Discs?

 The 3 Shortfall Of Physiotherapy In Slipped Discs Treatment

 Physiotherapy is a time-honored profession that needs no introduction.
-It is highly effective for most neck and back disorders related to ligaments, muscles, and even joints; however, it has not proven effective for patients with slipped discs (bulging, protruded, and herniated discs).
+It is highly effective for most neck and back disorders related to ligaments, muscles, and even joints; however, it has not been proven effective for patients with slipped discs (bulging, protruding, and herniated discs).
 Most slipped disc patients who get physiotherapy, especially in hospitals, need surgery due to the shortfalls in their conservative care.

 Moreover, these shortfalls are now one of the primary reasons surgeons bypass conservative treatment through physiotherapy alone for ruptured, herniated, or extruded spinal discs.